-(E) Shall measure the residual disinfectant concentration at representative points in the distribution system [no less frequently than the frequency required for total coliform sampling for compliance with the MCL for microbiological contaminants.] in accordance with a sample siting plan as specified in § 109.701(a)(8) (relating to reporting and recordkeeping) and as follows:
+(E) UNTIL (EDITOR'S NOTE: THE BLANK REFERS TO 1 YEAR MINUS 1 DAY AFTER THE EFFECTIVE DATE OF THIS FINAL-FORM REGULATION.), SHALL Shall measure the residual disinfectant concentration at representative points in the distribution system [no less frequently than the frequency required for total coliform sampling for compliance with the MCL for microbiological contaminants.]

+(F) BEGINNING (EDITOR'S NOTE: THE BLANK REFERS TO 1 YEAR AFTER THE EFFECTIVE DATE OF THIS FINAL-FORM REGULATION.), SHALL MEASURE AND RECORD THE RESIDUAL DISINFECTANT CONCENTRATION AT REPRESENTATIVE POINTS IN THE DISTRIBUTION SYSTEM in accordance with a sample siting plan as specified in § 109.701(a)(8) and as follows:

-(I) A public water supplier shall monitor the residual disinfectant concentration at the same time and from the same location that a total coliform sample is collected as specified in paragraph 3(i) and (ii).
+(I) A public water supplier shall monitor the residual disinfectant concentration at the same time and from the same location that a total coliform sample is collected as specified in paragraph (3)(i) and (ii).
 Measurements taken under this subclause may be used to meet the requirements under subclause (II).

-(II) A public water supplier shall monitor the disinfectant residual at representative locations in the distribution system at least once per week.
+(II) A public water supplier shall monitor the RESIDUAL disinfectant CONCENTRATION at representative locations in the distribution system at least once per week.

-(III) A public water supplier that does not maintain the minimum disinfectant residual specified in § 109.710 at one or more sample sites shall include those sample sites in the monitoring conducted the following month.
+(III) A public water supplier that does not maintain the minimum RESIDUAL disinfectant CONCENTRATION specified in § 109.710 at one or more sample sites shall include those sample sites in the monitoring conducted the following month.

-(IV) Compliance with the minimum disinfectant residual shall be determined in accordance with § 109.710.
+(IV) Compliance with the minimum RESIDUAL disinfectant CONCENTRATION shall be determined in accordance with § 109.710.